 You might find them hard to avoid though, Pineapple garnishes come with just about everything you might order especially cocktails.

-While a Luau may seem a little like an expensive tourist trap, and it probably is, it is still a strong part of the Hawaiian lure and we feel every visitor should experience at least one.
+While a Luau may seem a little like an expensive tourist trap, and it probably is, it is still a strong part of the Hawaiian lore and we feel every visitor should experience it at least once.
 From a culinary point of view, it is definitely worth it.
 While the food is often rustic and unrefined, that is exactly the point.
 It’s a chance to sample the cuisine the way the early settlers enjoyed it.

 All that eating may make you thirsty, good job Hawaii has plenty of incredible drinks too!

 The rich soils and frequent rainfall make the Hawaiian islands perfect for growing coffee.
-However on small portions of the islands are suitable meaning the amount produced is quite low.
+However, only small portions of the islands are suitable meaning the amount produced is quite low.
 This leads to high prices, well for export coffee that is.
-Kona coffee is world renowned with people paying high prices for it.
+Kona coffee is world-renowned with people paying high prices for it.
 On the islands, it’s drunk every day!
 Homegrown is cheaper than importing it so you will find Hawaiian coffee everywhere. and that is a REALLY good thing.
 Remember to save room in your luggage to take back as much as you can!

-Yes, Mai Tai’s in Hawaii are a Cliché but there is a good reason for that.
-They are utterly fantastic and almost impossible to find outside the islands.
-We have tried hundreds of Hawaiian/Tiki bars and non get it right.
+Yes, Mai Tai’s in Hawaii is a Cliché but there is a good reason for that.
+They are utterly fantastic and almost impossible to find good ones outside the islands.
+We have tried hundreds of Hawaiian/Tiki bars and none get it right.
 It must be just something in the Pacific air that makes them taste SO good. which is exactly what Mai Tai is supposed to mean.

 Let us know if you have any other Favourites, or if you have tried any on our list?
 What did you think, just because foods are must try doesn’t mean they are agreeable with everyone.
 Are you heading to the Islands for the first time?
-What foods are you looking forward too?
-Let us know in the comments Below.
+What foods are you looking forward to?
+Let us know in the comments below.